This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Regular vacuuming and sweeping with a soft attachment usually does the trick for routine cleaning.
+Regular vacuuming and sweeping with a soft attachment usually do the trick for routine cleaning.
 However, avoid hard floor beaters as they can create permanent scratches on the floor.

 3. Cleaning Hardwood Floors

-For wooden floors that are covered with a heavy-duty, hard-wearing sealant, a simple over the counter cleaner will do.
-These floors are both stain and water-resistant, which makes them infinitely easier to maintain over a long period of time.
+For wooden floors that are covered with a heavy-duty, hard-wearing sealant, a simple over-the-counter cleaner will do.
+These floors are both stain and water-resistant, which makes them infinitely easier to maintain over a long time.
 Precaution is always recommended, and therefore wring out your mop so that it is not sopping wet when it comes in contact with the floor.

-Unfinished flooring is not covered with any additional layer, and a dead giveaway is that they are matte in nature rather than the gloss that comes with a sealant.
-Treating these floors with water is not advisable, as moisture can weaken the fibre logs present, causing water spots or mould and mildew to appear.
+Unfinished flooring is not covered with any additional layer, and a dead giveaway is that they are matte rather than the gloss that comes with a sealant.
+Treating these floors with water is not advisable, as moisture can weaken the fiber logs present, causing water spots or mold and mildew to appear.

-Rather, invest in a floor wax to lift away the dirt and hide the scratches.
+Rather, invest in floor wax to lift away the dirt and hide the scratches.
 A bit of wax ribbed in gently with a soft steel ball does the trick.
-Avoid using a lot of wax, as it can discolour the wood.
+Avoid using a lot of wax, as it can discolor the wood.